k2-fsa/sherpa/docs/source/python/streaming_asr/lstm/english/server.rst

 shows the usage message.

-You need two files to start the server:
+You need the following files to start the server:

-  1. The neural network model, which is a torchscript file.
+  1. The neural network model
-  2. The BPE model.
+  2. The BPE model ``bpe.model``.

+The neural network model has three parts, the encoder, the decoder, and the joiner, which are all exported using ``torch.jit.trace``.

 The above two files can be obtained after training your model with `<https://github.com/k2-fsa/icefall/tree/master/egs/librispeech/ASR/lstm_transducer_stateless>`_.